stackptr/rc/README.md

-# zeta
+# rc

-NixOS configuration for my Raspberry Pi 4.
+This repo houses declarative configurations for systems using NixOS.